 WordPress Reusable Blocks Guide

-Creating a reusable block in WordPress is relatively simple, in this guide we'll explain how to create a WordPress reusable block and the best way to use it
+In this guide, we'll explain how to create WordPress reusable blocks and the best ways to use them in order to save your time

 WordPress Reusable Blocks Guide

-Creating a reusable block in WordPress is relatively simple, in this guide we’ll explain how to create a WordPress reusable block and the best way to use it.
+Creating a reusable block in WordPress is relatively simple; in this guide, we’ll explain how to create a WordPress reusable blocks, and the best way to use it.
 Inside any post that you are editing with the Block Editor.
-Which is a default in WP 5.x unless you’re using the Classic Editor plugin.
+Which is a default in WP 5x unless you’re using the Classic Editor plugin.

 So, you can make any block you want reusable.
 Click on the three dots dropdown in the block’s hover settings and select Add to Reusable Blocks.